Neural Networks and (Virtual) Extended Formulations: Introduction

+A consequence of the discussion above is that, if we remove the ability to subtract within neural networks, we do indeed obtain our ``dream result'', namely lower bounds through $\xc(P)$.
+This leads to two different, but closely related neural network models: \emph{monotone} \citep{mikulincer2022size} and \emph{input-convex} neural networks (ICNNs; \citet{amos2017input}).
+The former only allows nonnegative weights, therefore enforcing each neuron and the entire network to represent a monotone and convex function.
+The latter allows negative weights only on outgoing connections from the input neurons, therefore also enforcing the represented function to be convex, but no longer monotone.

-A consequence of the discussion above is that, if one removes the ability to subtract within neural networks, we do indeed obtain our ``dream result'', namely lower bounds through $\xc(P)$.
-The resulting model is the one of \emph{monotone} neural networks, which are neural networks with only nonnegative weights.
-In analogy to $\nnc(P)$, we define the \emph{monotone neural network complexity} $\mnnc(P)$ as the minimum number of neurons to represent $f_P$ by a monotone maxout neural network.
-In \Cref{sec:monotone}, we show how lower bounds on $\xc(P)$ imply lower bounds on exact and approximate representations of monotone neural networks.
+Obviously, every network that is monotone in the sense defined above is also input-convex.
+In \Cref{sec:monotone}, we show that for computing monotone functions with maxout activations, ICNNs are not more efficient than monotone networks.
+So, in this case, both models are equivalent.
+In analogy to $\nnc(P)$, we define the \emph{monotone neural network complexity} $\mnnc(P)$ as the minimum number of neurons to represent $f_P$ by a monotone network or an ICNN.\footnote{Even though ICNNs are used more frequently in practice, we still prefer to name the complexity measure after monotone networks due to the significance of monotone models in the circuit complexity community.} We then show that exponential lower bounds on $\xc(P)$ imply corresponding lower bounds on $\mnnc(P)$ and consequently on exact and approximate representations with monotone networks and ICNNs.

-Studying monotone neural networks is justified both from a theoretical and a practical perspective.
-From the theoretical perspective, it is a natural approach in complexity theory to prove lower bounds first for monotone models of computation, to first circumvent some additional challenges of the general case; see, e.g.,~\cite{valiant1979negation}.
-From the practical perspective, it is always a good idea to incorporate prior knowledge about a problem into a machine learning algorithm to solve that problem.
-If one knows that the target function should be a monotone function, then it might be a good idea to constrain each unit of the neural network to compute a monotone function---this exactly corresponds to nonnegative weights.
-See~\cite{mikulincer2022size} and the references therein for recent studies of monotone neural networks in the machine learning community.
+Studying these restricted types of neural networks is justified both from a theoretical and a practical perspective.
+From the theoretical perspective, it is a natural approach in complexity theory to prove lower bounds first for monotone models of computation, to circumvent some additional challenges of the general case; see, e.g., \citet{valiant1979negation}.
+From the practical perspective, it is sometimes desirable or even necessary to incorporate prior knowledge about monotonicity and/or convexity of the target function into a machine learning model.
+For convexity, ICNNs have been used extensively for exactly this purpose after they were introduced by \citet{amos2017input}; see, e.g., the literature overview in \citet{gagneux2025convexity}.
+For monotonicity, we refer to \citet{mikulincer2022size} and the references therein for recent studies of monotone neural networks in the machine learning community.

+Depending on whether similar lower bounds can also be established for general neural networks or not, our exponential lower bounds on monotone networks and ICNNs could indicate that these models might not be the best solution for enforcing convexity of a machine learning model.
+This aligns with some observations by \citet{gagneux2025convexity}.